 Upon receiving the Version Negotiation packet, the client will search for a version it supports in the list provided by the server.
 If it doesn't find one, it aborts the connection attempt.
-Otherwise, it selects a mutually supported version and sends a new first flight with that version - we refer to this version as the "negotiated version".
+Otherwise, it selects a mutually supported version and sends a new first flight with that version - this version is now the negotiated version.